Odin-SMR/hermod/Documentation/odin.hermod.rst

 An important part of the processing system is the scripts at the client that creates a temporary directories before a processing starts and removes it when processing is finished.
-These scripts runs wether or not the processing was successful or not.
+These scripts runs whether or not the processing was successful or not.

 Torque server configuration